-“Every wedding is different, with different visions and budgets,” says Betty from Pink Stardust Events.
+“Every wedding is different, with different visions and budgets,” says Betty from PS Weddings.

 “As a wedding planner, we handpick the suppliers who are most suitable for our clients.
 We don’t just book someone because we’ve already connected with them.”

 Dedicate to planning full-time

 This might sound scary, but planning a wedding is a full-time job.
 That’s why wedding planners have a job after all!